 “With other techniques, where you don’t use a balloon, the cement spreads straight into the bone and can sometimes go in a haphazard way,” Dr. Adipietro said.
 “And what causes the pain is the microfractures of the bone.
 The cement takes about an hour to cure, then it stabilizes the fractures in the bone and the pain goes away.”

-Patients who sign up for kyphoplasty range from the elderly to the “16-year-old cheerleader who herniated a disk to the long distance runner in his 20s to people in car accidents,” Dr. Adipietro said.
+Patients who sign up for kyphoplasty range from the elderly to the “16-year-old cheerleader who herniated a disk to the long-distance runner in his 20s to people in car accidents,” Dr. Adipietro said.
 “Anyone who needs pain management.”

 Kyphoplasty — and a similar procedure called vertebroplasty, which is also offered at Eastern Long Island Hospital — recently came under fire from a clinical study published in the New England Journal of Medicine.
 The study found a lack of data to support the claim that the procedure will result in an “immediate and sustained reduction in pain.”

-“Not only is the short-term efficacy of vertebroplasty unproven,” the Journal reported, “but there are also several uncontrolled studies suggesting that vertebroplasty may increase the risk of subsequent vertebral fractures, particularly in vertebrae that are adjacent to treated levels, and sometimes after cement has leaked into the adjacent disks.”
+“Not only is the short-term efficacy of vertebroplasty unproven,” the Journal reported, “but there are also several uncontrolled studies suggesting that vertebroplasty may increase the risk of subsequent vertebral fractures, particularly in vertebrae that are adjacent to treated levels, and sometimes after the cement has leaked into the adjacent disks.”